RuslanSergeev/cartpole_ppo/README.md

 The PPO agent successfully solves the CartPole environment.
 Experimental results will be added as more data becomes available.

-The best performing model is available in [Google Drive](https://drive.google.com/drive/folders/1QfG9LeyMBpxtpwSlvmrwoQ0kw0fpVr55?usp=drive_link)
+Experiments logs are available at [Google Drive](https://drive.google.com/drive/folders/1Bnkoyfdk1eQ6uSAzVLb8qbUSOIi3IEF1?usp=drive_link)

 > ⚠️   The experiments results are being documented and will be added to this repository later this week.